This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Have there are been any recent decisions in your country considering the General Court of the European Union’s decision Micula & Ors (Joined Cases T-624/15, T-694/15 and T-694.15), ECLI:EU:T:2019:423, dated 18 June 2019?
 Are there any pending decisions?

 Not as far as the authors are aware.
 The decision has not been cited by any Swedish court as of this date, nor are there any pending decisions.

 What measures, if any, have arbitral institutions in your country taken in response to the COVID-19 pandemic?

 The SCC has also launched a special version of the SCC Platform open to ad hoc arbitrations.
-The use of the platform is free of charge from start to finish for any ad hoc arbitration commenced during the COVID-19 outbreak.
+The use of the platform was free of charge from start to finish for any ad hoc arbitration commenced during the COVID-19 outbreak until 31 May 2021.

 Have arbitral institutions in your country implemented reforms towards greater use of technology and a more cost-effective conduct of arbitrations?
 Have there been any recent developments regarding virtual hearings?

 The SCC case management has been fully digitized since 2013.
 From September 2019, all new SCC arbitrations are administered on the SCC Platform.
 The SCC Platform provides participants with a secure and efficient way of communicating and filing all case materials in the arbitration, such as procedural orders, submissions and exhibits, and constitutes the forum through which the SCC communicates with the parties, counsel and arbitrators throughout the proceedings.